Polixeni Papapetrou: Work about childhood

 Games of Consequence (2008) is based on Papapetrou's childhood memories of play, incidents that happened to her and feelings that she experienced growing up.
 Sensing that the process of growing up in the modern world had changed the exploration of personal individuality seemed a natural next step for her.
 By exploring her memories of play that occurred in places beyond the home, she wanted to reflect on the freedom that children of her generation enjoyed in these arcane spaces.
 The series was shown at the National Arts Center, Tokyo (2008), FotoFreo Fremantle Festival of Photography, Perth (2008), Foley Gallery, New York (2008) and Nellie Castan Gallery, Melbourne (2008).

 Following the Art Monthly Australia controversy, Papapetrou adopted the practice of covering her subjects' faces.
 She wanted her photographs of children to move beyond the recognized identity of the subject so she could speak in a more universal way about childhood.
 By concealing the identity of the wearer with the mask it could expand the reading of the subject as a universal figure, the masked person representing no one in particular, yet anyone or everyone.
 Papapetrou has used the mask in her work Between Worlds, (2009), The Dreamkeepers (2012), The Ghillies (2013) and Lost Psyche (2014).
 The disguises, masks and outfits worn by the characters in these pictures change young bodies into old, children into animals or into anthropomorphic figures.
 Papapetrou exhibited Between Worlds and The Ghilies at Jenkins Johnson Gallery, New York.
 The Ghillies was featured in the 13th Dong Dong Gang International Photo Festival, South Korea (2014); the European Month of Photography, Athens and Berlin.

 In Lost Psyche (2014) Papapetrou evokes a lost past of symbolic roles that are at the end of their place in history.
 Using painted scenic backdrops, a practice she returns to after 10 years, masks, costumes and child actors, she weighs up the persistence of some historical conditions and the disappearance of others.
 The lost parts of the psyche are poetically reconstructed through metaphors of childhood – which for adults is also a memory.
 In 2016 she created the series Eden completing a cycle of photographing her daughter and friends from childhood to adulthood.
+She wrote that “By reflecting on the changing body of young people as they shed one skin for another, we are embedded in the cycles of life.
+The seasons of growth, blossoming, and wilting are visibly illustrated in the life cycle of the flower which also highlights our mortality.
+In ‘Eden’ I used the language of flowers to explore life itself.
+The girls in the photographs are adorned with floral arrangements to reflect on their metamorphosis from child to adolescent and adolescent to adult, and a oneness with the world, fertility and the cycles of life.
+The girls are enclosed in a floral embrace that symbolize their unity and acceptance of this miraculous thing we call life.”